Richard Hughes

 Benjamin writes, ‘when you are able to express yourself in such a way ... with freedom ... where there is space between you and the other person ... where you do not feel you are being determined by them or their needs ... then change can happen.’

-With third-ness, boundaries, needs and values are a starting point for compassionate communication rather than a point of conflict.
-Third-ness can be summed up with the question ‘how are we doing?’
-The we is the important part.
-I am not saying that any of this is easy, far from it; patience is a key element of third-ness.
+With third-ness, boundaries, needs, and values are a starting point for compassionate communication rather than a point of conflict.
+Thirdness can be summed up with the question ‘how are we doing?’

-We experience third-ness when we are playful.
+Thirdness does not need to be complicated.
+Being playful is thirdness.
 If you think about it, that makes sense.
-When we are playful, feelings are not overwhelming, and forensic analyses is unnecessary.
-That is why creativity is needed in our lives.
+When we are playful, feelings are not overwhelming, and forensic analysis is unnecessary.

-And finally, much is made of the idea that we have to love ourselves before we can love anyone else.
-But, when we connect, we begin to find our way back to ourselves.
-This does not mean we have to be with someone regardless, no one wants to be unhappy, rather, through creativity, community and connection, we can find love, purpose and meaning.
+And finally, one idea to muse on.
+Much is made of the idea that we must love ourselves before we can love anyone else.
+But, when we connect, we begin to find our way back to ourselves anyway.

 Further reading: